ymgyt/syndicationd/README.md

 * synd-api: A GraphQL API server utilizing [feed-rs](https://github.com/feed-rs/feed-rs)

 > [!IMPORTANT]
-> This README describes the current `main` branch.
-Local mode is being prepared as the default for the next release, but the latest published release may still default to the hosted remote API and require login for feed operations.
+> This README describes the current `main` branch, where local mode is the default.
+The latest published release may still default to the hosted remote API and require login for feed operations.

 **Table of Contents:**